A PDF of the agenda can be found here.

 Theresa Filtz, Graduate Council member, will present a proposed new policy:

-This proposed policy will be presented for discussion in November, and a vote is scheduled in December.
-Senators are encouraged to share this proposed policy with their constituents for review and feedback.
-Senators may contact the Faculty Senate Office ([email protected]) if they need a reminder of their constituent mailing list address.
+This proposed policy was presented for discussion in November, and a vote will occur in December.
+Senators were encouraged in November to share this proposed policy with their constituents for review and feedback.

 E. INFORMATION ITEMS